Naakh/naakh-py/README.md

 This is a python client that can be used to interact with the [Naakh API][https://www.naakh.in].

-Here is some sample code that shows how you can use the API.
+Here is a simple management command that goes on to test each and every one of the client methods.
+It should give you an idea on how to use the API.

 <pre></code>
 import time
 import naakh